newjersey/innovation.nj.gov/content/_team/melanie-mazanec.md

 title: Melanie Mazanec
 ---

-Melanie Mazanec is a software engineer working on the Office of Innovation’s Resident Experience initiative.
+Melanie Mazanec is a software engineer working on the Office of Innovation’s Resident Experience Initiative.
 She has worked on public interest tech since 2015 as an engineer, public servant, freelancer, knowledge manager, open source contributor, and volunteer.

 Prior to joining the Office of Innovation, Melanie was a software developer for government technology vendors in public transportation, state childcare funding, and cybersecurity.
 Melanie also worked as a digital services developer for the City of Asheville, North Carolina and served as the Associate Director of Human-Centered Government at Code for America.